-"I attribute my success to my hard work, my professors pushing me to the limit, and my family's support."
+"I attribute my success to my hard work, my instructors pushing me to the limit, and my family's support."

-Mary Thompson-Appiah, 52, and her son, George Appiah, 28, share a commitment to education, a knack for working with young children, and an entrepreneurial sprit.
-Mary has spent 22 years as a licensed childcare provider, and currently owns and operates a family childcare facility.
+Mary Thompson-Appiah and her son, George Appiah, share a commitment to education, a knack for working with young children, and an entrepreneurial sprit.
+Mary has spent over 20 years as a licensed childcare provider and currently owns and operates a family childcare facility.
 "My aspiration is to give early learners the foundation to achieve academic success," she says, " and I love every minute of it."
 George is an Integrated Business Solutions Manager with NAPA Auto Parts, and he opened his own business, Sting & Skye Designs, in 2002.
 He also participates in clothing drives and coaches soccer for the Boys & Girls Club.
 "I hope to inspire children of all ages to strive to be better and to never give up on anything, despite the challenges and adversity they will undoubtedly encounter," he explains.

-View the above video of Mary and George at the commencement ceremony in Iowa.
+View the above video of Mary and George at their commencement ceremony in Iowa.

 Mary's educational journey actually began because she wanted to set an example for her three sons.
 She earned her Associate of Arts from Prince George's Community College in 2007, and then found Ashford University.
-"I wanted an accredited online program that would transfer most of my previously earned credits, and that would challenge me to do my best," she explains.
+"I wanted an accredited online university that would accept most of my previously earned credits and that would challenge me to do my best," she explains.
 "Ashford met all of my desires."

-When she completed her Bachelor's degree with a 4.0 grade point average (GPA), Mary decided she just wasn't ready to be done with school.
+When she completed her Bachelor's degree, Mary decided she just wasn't ready to be done with school.
 "I told my family my taste buds were changing.
 I wanted to pursue a Master's degree."
 Mary reenrolled, this time pursuing her Master of Arts in Education.
-Despite health issues, and in addition to owning her own business and nurturing her family relationships, Mary maintained her 4.0 GPA in her Master's program.
-"I attribute my success to my hard work, my professors pushing me to the limit, and my family's support."
+Despite health issues, and in addition to owning her own business and nurturing her family relationships, Mary maintained her high GPA in her Master's program.
+"I attribute my success to my hard work, my instructors pushing me to the limit, and my family's support."

-In April 2011, with four degrees between them, Mary and George headed to Clinton, Iowa to attend Ashford's commencement ceremony.
-Mary paid for her portion of the trip with the Ashford University Commencement Scholarship.
-(View her video application on YouTube.)
+In April 2011, with four degrees between them, Mary, at age 52, and George, at age 28, headed to Clinton, Iowa to attend Ashford's commencement ceremony.
+Mary paid for her portion of the trip with the Ashford University Commencement Scholarship**.
 "When I got the call that I had won the scholarship, I screamed, hollered, cried, and praised God, and all of this in the ear of the man on the telephone."